 - Ostentatious Secret: Miss Corsa's tin box.

-- Rich Idiot with No Day Job: Heavily averted for Thatcher himself.
+- Rich Idiot with No Day Job: Averted for Thatcher himself.
 He is a hard worker, and expects the same of his subordinates.
 Played straight for bank president Bradford Withers, who appears to see his job as a collection of social contacts.
 On the rare occasion when Withers takes an active role, something goes wrong.

 - The Summation: The books normally end between the murderer's arrest or suicide and his eventual trial, so this is how Thatcher gets the other characters (and the reader) up to date on just what was going on.